 While many gaps in our knowledge of HCV still exist, great strides have been made in characterizing the virus and functions of viral genes as well as in unraveling the replication pathway and immunologic mechanisms of liver injury.
 HCV, like many other viruses, exploits host cellular machinery for productive infection.
 However, unlike other RNA viruses, HCV has a high propensity for persistent infection despite an active host immune response, which has been a major barrier for vaccine development.
 The virus commands unique mechanisms to counteract various host defenses.
 HCV gene products interact with many host factors and induce cellular alterations vital for viral replication, persistence and pathogenesis.
 The development of in vitro systems including infectious cell cultures affords the opportunity to fully characterize viral replication and virus-cell interactions as well as developing novel therapeutics.
 Animal models have also been developed to study HCV infection and pathogenesis in vivo.

-For HBV, replication and virus-host interactions have been studied extensively.
+For HBV, while there are effective vaccines, therapies mostly suppress viral replication with little curative prospect.
+HBV replication and virus-host interactions have been studied extensively.
 The availability of HBV culture systems and small animal models has greatly advanced fundamental knowledge of the virus and the evaluation of vaccine and therapeutic candidates.
-However, the complexity of virus-host interactions during HBV infection remains unclear.
+The complexity of virus-host interactions and mechanism of persistence during HBV infection remains unclear.

 - To study virus-host interactions by applying genome-wide technologies and systems biology approaches.